ColColonCleaner/DNDTools/README_IG.md

 + Clicking the floating status button removes the status.

 # DND Measurement Tool
-### Latest Version: 2.30
+### Latest Version: 2.5.1

++ Pick up an object then pick up the measurement tool to display distance.
-+ Measurement uses DND rules in 5 foot increments.
++ Measurement uses DND rules in 5 foot increments with either normal or alternate diagonal style.
-+ Diagonals on grids are the same distance as straight.
-Alternate diagonal movement coming soon.
-+ It can calibrate the grid of the table with the current distance measured.
-To calibrate, **REPLACE the description with a calibration code.** Type a distance prefixed with 'c' into the description. i.e. c50 calibrates the current distance as 50 feet.
-The tool and the object it's connected to should be placed in the center of their respective squares.
 + The tool will always face the player using it while it's active.
 + Color of the line is the color of the tool.
 + While the tool is active it will stay in place when dropped, even if off the table.
++ It can calibrate the table's grid.
+Enable calibration in the right-click menu then set up a measurement.
+Enter how many feet the distance should be in that field and click away from it.
++ With alternate diagonal style enabled the calibration field only displays with fully vertical or horizontal measurements.
 + **Remember you can toggle displaying TTS grid lines in the options menu.**

 # Wall Spawner